rapidsai/cudf/docs/cudf/source/basics/io-gds-integration.rst

 Use of GPUDirect Storage in cuDF is enabled by default, but can be disabled through the environment variable ``LIBCUDF_CUFILE_POLICY``.
 This variable also controls the GDS compatibility mode.

-There are three special values for the environment variable:
+There are three valid values for the environment variable:

 - "GDS": Enable GDS use; GDS compatibility mode is *off*.
 - "ALWAYS": Enable GDS use; GDS compatibility mode is *on*.
 - "OFF": Compretely disable GDS use.

-Any other value (or no value set) will enable GDS use with compatibility mode turned *off*.
+If no value is set, behavior will be the same as the "GDS" option.

 This environment variable also affects how cuDF treats GDS errors.
 When ``LIBCUDF_CUFILE_POLICY`` is set to "GDS" and a GDS API call fails for any reason, cuDF falls back to the internal implementation with bounce buffers.